jurtasun/rcds_intro_nextflow/chapter3/README.md

 <img src="/readme_figures/imperial_ecri.png" width = 700>
 <img src="/readme_figures/nextflow-logo.png" width = 700>

-### Chapter 3. `Hello world` with `Nextflow`
+### Chapter 3. `Hello world` with `Nextflow`.

-In this first chapter we will illustrate with h a very basic `Hello World` example, and we will progressively build up to introduce the usage of foundational `Nextflow` logic and components.
+Let's warm up with a very basic `Hello World` example.
+Then we will progressively build up a more complex example, introducing the usage of foundational `Nextflow` logic and components, as we saw in previous chapters.
-We will demonstrate the basic syntax and structure of a programming language or software framework.
-The example we will do consists of printing the phrase "Hello, World!" to the output device, such as the console or terminal, or writing it to a file.

 Let's demonstrate how to write a simple sentence with a `bash` command directly in the terminal, to show what it does before we wrap it in `Nextflow`.
 Write the following command in your terminal: